Homelessness: Healthcare

 Due to the demand for free medical services by homeless people, it might take months to get a minimal dental appointment in a free-care clinic.
 Communicable diseases are of great concern, especially tuberculosis, which spreads more easily in crowded homeless shelters in high-density urban settings.
 There has been ongoing concern and studies about the health and wellness of the older homeless population, typically ages 50 to 64 and older, as to whether they are significantly more sickly than their younger counterparts, and if they are under-served.

 A 2011 study led by Dr. Rebecca T. Brown in Boston, conducted by the Institute for Aging Research (an affiliate of Harvard Medical School), Beth Israel Deaconess Medical Center, and the Boston Health Care for the Homeless Program found the elderly homeless population had "higher rates of geriatric syndromes, including functional decline, falls, frailty, and depression than seniors in the general population, and that many of these conditions may be easily treated if detected".
 The report was published in the Journal of Geriatric Internal Medicine.

 There are government avenues which provide resources for the development of healthcare for homeless people.
 In the United States, the Bureau of Primary Health Care has a program that provides grants to fund the delivery of healthcare to homeless people.
 According to 2011 UDS, data community health centers were able to provide service to 1,087,431 homeless individuals.
 Many nonprofit and religious organizations provide healthcare services to homeless people.
 These organizations help meet the large need which exists for expanding healthcare for homeless people.

 There have been significant numbers of unsheltered persons dying of hypothermia, adding impetus to the trend of establishing warming centers, as well as extending enumeration surveys with vulnerability indexes.

 Effect on life expectancy

 In 1999, Dr. Susan Barrow of the Columbia University Center for Homelessness Prevention Studies reported in a study that the "age-adjusted death rates of homeless men and women were four times those of the general U.S. population and two to three times those of the general population of New York City".
-A report commissioned by homeless charity Crisis in 2011 found that on average, homeless people in the U.K. have a life expectancy of 47 years, 30 years younger than the rest of the population.
+A report commissioned by the homeless charity Crisis in 2011 found that on average, homeless people in the U.K. have a life expectancy of 47 years, 30 years younger than the rest of the population.